 All employers must report new hires to the Illinois Department of Employment Security (IDES), and follow the requirements set out by the IDES.
 This includes paying unemployment insurance contributions and submitting quarterly wage reports.

 You will also need to set-up payroll to withhold taxes for your employees.
 To find out how to do this, read How to do Payroll: The Ultimate Guide.
-You can also speak to a certified tax practitioner to assist you with preparing taxes.
+You can also outsource your payroll to a payroll company in Illinois, or speak to a certified tax practitioner to assist you with preparing taxes.

 7. Obtain applicable state licenses and permits.

 Before conducting business, you must obtain the applicable licenses and permits for your business from the Illinois Department of Financial and Professional Regulation (IDFPR).
 To determine which licenses and permits you need, go to www.idfpr.com.

 Note that the City of Chicago has its own licensing requirements and application fees according to the industry you're in.
 For more information, go to www.chicago.gov.

 In Illinois, many counties restrict advertising, regulate pricing or have zoning regulations.
 To find out if any of these restrictions apply to you, contact your city or county clerk.

 Acquiring small business insurance is important to protect your company from any loss, property damage, or lawsuits brought against you.
 And if you have permanent or temporary employees, you are responsible for providing workers' compensation in case of accidental death, injury, and occupational diseases experienced during the course of employment.